DevMrE/kmpNavigation/README.md

 To request permission for usage, please contact the author.

 Unauthorized use of this software is strictly prohibited.

-## Disclaimer

-This software is provided **"as is"**, without warranty of any kind, express or implied.
-The author shall not be liable for any damages arising from the use of this software.

-## License

-Copyright (c) 2026 DevMrE

-All Rights Reserved.

-This library may not be used, copied, modified, modified, distributed, or integrated into other software without explicit permission from the author.

 See the [LICENSE](./LICENSE) file for more details.